Chicken Feather Colors 101

 Black-Breasted Red

-This term describes a bird’s visual color but is not linked to its genetic makeup.
-Within the BBR color scheme there are slight variations between breeds.
 Roosters are very colorful and quite different from hens.
 Roosters have black body feathers and a black tail, with red hackles, back, shoulders, and parts of the wing.
 Hens have brown body feathers with yellow-orange hackles or black hackles laced in gold, a salmon breast, and black tail.
-They maintain the coloring of red jungle fowl, the original ancestor of today’s modern day chickens.
+Within the BBR color scheme there are slight variations between breeds.

 Blue